Visit West Space

 Getting here

-Head up the stairs or take the lift.
-You'll find our door halfway along the walkway.
+Head up the stairs, or take the lift, of the Perry Street Building.
+Find our door halfway along the walkway.

 A walkway with people sitting on a bench against the facade of West Space, and other people looking out over the balcony.
 In the middle of the image you can see the open door to West Space.